Ackworth School: Sixth Form

-When students reach the sixth form, they are all allocated a shared or single study in designated areas.
-There are two study blocks for Lower Sixth (known as the West Wing Studies and the Old Art Block), and two for Upper Sixth (known as the Fothergill Studies and the Old Library).
 Sixth formers have free periods during which they are encouraged to study.
-Students must stay within school premises during these free periods.

 Charity Week

 Each year in the week before October half term is Ackworth's Charity Week.
 Two charities, one national and one international, are chosen for which the school then raises money through a series of events.
 Included within these events are cake stalls, auctions, concerts and the sale of doughnuts and hot dogs.
 One event involves putting sixth formers in stocks and allowing younger students to throw water at them.

 One of the most-popular events of Charity Week is the staff/sixth-form entertainment.
 The sixth form and certain members of staff are encouraged to prepare a series of sketches to entertain younger students.
 In the middle of the event, a fund-raising activity occurs, where the sixth form raise money from the other students.

 On 18 October the school celebrates Founder's Day, the day on which in 1779 the school was founded.
 The whole school gathers in the Meeting House and sings the Founder's Day Hymn before each year group departs on a day trip, usually a walk.